duanbiao2000/obsidianDoc/Extras/Template/Rules/README_Obsidian Tabs .md

 ![showcase-DeusEx01](./assets/tabs-showcase-02-by-DeusEx01.png)

 > If you have a usage you'd like to share, feel free to raise an issue or pull a request.
-I'll add it to readme.
+I'll add it to [[ReadMe]].

 ## Todo